Ibbus93/microfrontend-container/README.md

 After the start, the application let the user make the login using the `micro-login`.
 The login will return to the container a UUID and a token of the user.
 This data will provided to the `micro-bank-account`: without them, the account will avoid the access to the page.

 Each project has been deployed into the personal Github web space in order to work.
-This is needed by the core of the project, the [Microfrontend](https://github.com/Ibbus93/microfrontend-container/blob/master/src/shared/micro-frontend/MicroFrontend.js) function component: it receives the url of the application, it fetches the manifest and it attaches the `main.js` script file into a new DOM element, using a [render function](https://github.com/Ibbus93/micro-login/blob/master/src/index.js) exposed by each microfrontend.
+This is needed by the core of the project, the [Microfrontend](https://github.com/Ibbus93/microfrontend-container/blob/master/src/shared/micro-frontend/MicroFrontend.js) function component: it receives the url of the application, it fetches the [asset-manifest.json](https://github.com/Ibbus93/micro-login/blob/gh-pages/asset-manifest.json) and it attaches the `main.js` script file into a new DOM element, using a [render function](https://github.com/Ibbus93/micro-login/blob/master/src/index.js) exposed by each microfrontend.
 The element will be destroyed when the user change the page with the microfrontend loaded.

 The login request, as long as each other HTTP request present into the platform, is submitted to a Postman Mock collection, so every username and password combination is acceptable.